c6o/docs/content/tutorials/desktop-app.md

 Once the Intercept is running, you will see an entry for it on the Dashboard, and an ngrok URL.
 Click on the URL to open the link in a browser.
 There's no web UI here, but add `/api` to the end of your URL and you should see a JSON output.

+> [!Note]
+> ngrok might try to redirect you to an https link, so make sure your URL is http only when hitting the api.

-Open up `sample-project/packages/core/index.js` and make a change to the `where` variable.
+Open up `sample-project/packages/core/index.js` and make a change to the `where` variable (any string will do).
 Restart your locally running core service (`yarn start-core`) and go back and refresh your ngrok URL ending with `/api`.
 You should see your change for the "where" key.

 What's happening under the hood is you're hitting a public internet address that tunnels back to your local machine and returns whatever is output by your locally running service.
+Cool, eh?

 ### View Activity